SentryDev/Bellman-Ford-Algorithm/README.md

 In this documentation, we show an implementation of the Bellman Ford using Python and provide a reasoned methodology for the design decisions.

 # Implementation of Node list data structure
-There can be two ways to store the structure for the list of nodes aand their values
+There can be two ways to store the structure for the list of nodes aand their values.

 For example, the node number identification can be stored with the link data structure This will reduce the additional access to retrieve the node value from an alternative node